swagger-api/swaggerhub-maven-plugin/README.md

 This goal creates or updates one or more API definitions on SwaggerHub.
 All definitions are saved in the `owner` account (organization or user), and the `token` owner must have permissions to create and update definitions in this account.

+Additionally, there is the option of provisioning a SwaggerHub SCM integration which will allow changes made in SwaggerHub to be pushed back to source control.

 There are two `uploadType` modes:

 * `inputFile` - Upload a single API definition.